 Head Coach - Brandon Lupian

-Brandon Lupian begins his seventh year as Head Coach of the San Diego City College men's tennis program.
+Brandon Lupian is in his 10th year as Head Coach of the San Diego City College men's tennis program.
 He is now the third longest tenured head coach in the history of the tennis program behind Otis Morgan and Bob Bacon.